simulogics/airlinesim-docs/content/docs/user-interface/overview.md

 ### Stock

-If an enterprise makes an IPO, the Stock widget displays information such as the stock quote and an overview of the shareholders.
-Clicking on IPO Information will lead you to a page showing the stock data in detail (which can also be accessed via Corporate Finance in the Management tab).
+If an enterprise makes an IPO, the Stock widget displays information like the stock quote and an overview of the shareholders.
+Clicking on IPO Information leads you to a page showing the stock data in detail (which can also be accessed via Corporate Finance in the Management tab).

 ### Financial Rating

-This section shows a simplified version of your airline's economics: The cash flow indicates how much money the airline is making; the profit margin represents the amount of profit you earn in relation to the revenue.
-All the listed factors are summed up in the overall rating.
+This section shows a simplified version of your airline's economics: The Cash Flow indicates how much money the airline is making; the Profit Margin represents the amount of profit you earn in relation to the revenue.
+All the listed factors are summed up in the Overall Rating.

 ### Image